Pole Barns » Pole Barn Kits » Pole Barn Insulation

 - Radiant heat R values do little to nothing for non-radiant insulation needs

-Proper ventilation, condensation control, and optionally insulation is not achieved simply by buying materials and throwing them in place.
-Different material and solutions are required for animal comfort, garage workshop solutions, and cold storage buildings.
+Proper ventilation, condensation control, is not achieved simply by buying materials, they must be installed correctly.
+Different material and solutions are required for animal comfort, garage workshop solutions, and un-insulated storage buildings based upon the building purpose.

 Insulation choices change with construction methods too!